DealMakerTech/api/v1/clients/php/README.md

 - **Signed:** the investor signed the document (needs approval from Lawyer or Reviewer before countersignature)
 - **Waiting:** the investor was approved for countersignature by any of the Lawyers or Reviewers in the deal
 - **Accepted:** the investor's agreement was countersigned by the Signatory
+- **Inactive** the investor is no longer eligible to participate in the offering.
+This may be because their warrant expired, they requested a refund, or they opted out of the offering

 #### Update Delay